quangvdao/ZKLib/README.md

 - Sumcheck
 - Spartan
+- GKR
 - Grand Product Argument
 - Lasso Lookup Argument
 - Spice Memory Checking Argument

-For each protocol, seen as interactive proofs, we provide an implementation of the prover and verifier, and prove completeness and soundness with tight soundness bounds.
+For each protocol, seen as interactive proofs, we provide an implementation of the prover and verifier, and prove completeness and round-by-round soundness with tight bounds.

-Along the way, we also formalize notions of interactive proofs/reductions, multilinear polynomials, and binary tower fields.
+Along the way, we also formalize notions of interactive oracle proofs/reductions, multilinear polynomials, and binary tower fields.